Abhi-anirudh/js_internal_023_training/README.md

 ## Day 6 we will create a homepage where headimg, body,login and registration page by using form
 ### user id ,password and 2 button
 ### let params = new URLSearchParams(window.location.search)
+transfer value by using different control input and post plus validation